jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age and the era of mass-collaboration.

 At the end of this book, I'd love it if you'd tell your claims adjuster, "Just to let you know, I'm recording this conversation.
-And I already have a copy of the policy, and know what section I'm claiming under.
+And I already have a copy of the policy and know what section I'm claiming under.
 I look forward to collaborating with you."

 Because that's what player gods say when we control the levers of power.